-In 1996, Patrick Vieira – a relative unknown – joined new Arsenal manager Arsene Wenger at Highbury for the start of an era that would transform the club’s fortunes.
+In 1996, Patrick Vieira joined new Arsenal manager Arsene Wenger at Highbury for the start of an era which would prove to be the most successful of the club’s history.

-Vieira went on to enjoy a nine-year spell with the Gunners, making 406 appearances under Wenger that saw him crowned a Premier League champion on three occasions and lift the FA Cup four times.
+Vieira went on to enjoy a nine-year spell with the Gunners, making 406 appearances under Wenger that saw him crowned a Premier League champion on three occasions and an FA Cup winner four times.

 In his first full season as manager, Arsene Wenger guided Arsenal to their first league title since 1991 and their maiden Premier League triumph.